spacewalkproject/spacewalk-wiki/DeveloperDocs_SearchServer.md

  * Upon start up SearchServer reads the database table, "rhnIndexerWork" to determine what has been indexed previously.

-  * Each row corresponds to a different object_type, ex: {errata, packages, systems}.
+  * Each row corresponds to a different object_type, e.g.: errata, packages, systems.
  * Once SearchServer knows the last time the index operation ran, and the last id it indexed, it asks the database for objects which are new and/or modified since then.
  * These new objects are passed into Lucene so they may be indexed for later searching.
  * After startup, SearchServer will poll the database for updated changes.
 Typical polling period is 5 minutes, but this configurable.